 Build as many bridges as possible

-Also, the creative industry tends to be a very small pond where many of the same people are connected to one another.
-Do you really want to make a bad name for yourself in such a tight-knit sector?
+Also, the creative industry tends to be a tiny pond where many of the same people know each other.
+Do you want to make a bad name for yourself in such a tight-knit sector?
 Think about it.

 Ditch the attitude and be thankful that you've got some valuable experience under your belt.
 Treat everyone you come across with kindness and respect.
 Be 'that' person on the circuit who people speak fondly of.
 Hey, not everyone is going to like you – but you can get pretty close.

-With the right attitude, eagerness to learn and ability to be a team player, your agency boss will definitely consider you for promotion.
-Just make sure you remind them of your achievements on a regular basis and be prepared to put yourself out of your comfort zone to progress.
+With the right attitude, eagerness to learn and ability to be a team player, your agency boss will consider you for promotion.
+Just make sure you remind them of your achievements regularly and be prepared to put yourself out of your comfort zone to progress.
 Good luck!